• Skip to primary navigation

 fig galette with flaky paleo pie crust

-Using that recipe as a starting point, I tested three versions: one with all cassava flour, one with almond flour, and one with tiger nut flour.
 While all versions were good, the version made with cassava, almond, and tapioca flours was the clear winner.
-It tastes every bit as buttery and delicious as its wheaty counterpart.
+This crust tastes every bit as buttery and delicious as its wheaty counterpart – you won't believe it's free of grains and gluten.

 Cassava & Almond Flour Pie Crust